 We arrived quickly at the train station in Ollantaytambo and having already purchased and printed our tickets from PeruRail, we eagerly boarded the train to Machu Picchu Town (formerly Agua Calientes – read about the name change here).
 Train tickets are fairly expensive and you can see why during the trip.
 They attempt to make it a somewhat luxurious venture up to Machu Picchu by having staff serve you snacks and beverages and they even prepared a little fashion show on the return train to sell some clothing items.
 We'd much prefer to pay less and take a simple train ride but that wasn't an option so why not enjoy it?

 Once we arrived we kept the night mellow in order to get an early start up to the ruins the following day.
-As recommended, that evening we did buy our bus tickets up to the ruins for the next morning from the ticket counter just outside the train station.
+As recommended, that evening we did buy our Machu Picchu tickets for the bus up to the ruins for the next morning from the ticket counter just outside the train station.
 Machu Picchu brings the crazy out in travelers and many are up and ready to go by 4am in order to see the ruins at sunrise while it's the least crowded.
 That is definitely not our style!
 But at least we had our bus tickets ready.

 We managed to get up to the ruins around 8am the next morning and the crowds weren't unbearable quite yet.
 The view from the top of Machu Picchu is just insane!
 It's incomprehensible that a civilization could build such a marvel amid the height of the Andes.
 With some will power, we were able to put down the camera at some point and just enjoy the view.
 It's one of the most gorgeous sites we've visited on this round the world adventure.